 Character, Enjoyment & Overall - 9/10

 (Firstly I'll start off by making a comment about the printing quality, as I bought all six volumes as they were being released in English.
 I'm not sure what the quality of Kodansha's manga is usually like, but for this release at least they did a really nice

 job!
-It's actually one of my favourite manga I own on presentation alone just because the paper is nice and thick and the cover as a really nice and satisfying to hold matte finish.
-As for translations, I'm no expert but the language all felt very natural so from a casual reader's standpoint, they did very well on that front!)
+It's actually one of my favourite manga I own on presentation alone just because the paper is nice and thick and the cover has a really nice and satisfying to hold matte finish.
+As for translations, I'm no expert but the language always felt very natural so from a casual reader's standpoint, they also did very well on that front!)

 I won't talk too much in this review, I'll just say that this story has a wonderful cast of characters, and the story is very grounded and realistic.
 The art is really pretty (a little janky at times probably from deadline rushes but it's forgivable since it doesn't happen often) and on top of that you can TELL this is a story really close to the author's heart.
 She even went as far as to create an entire magical girl franchise to serve as the backdrop of the series!
 You even get character sheets for their personalities and how to make their costumes etc. A lot of love went into this series.

-The manga has a really satisfying conclusion, which in part contributes to my high score of this series.
-No matter the genre or medium (be it manga, tv, film...)
-I find myself rarely satisfied by an ending, so I have to give Sakuma massive props in that department.
+The manga has a really satisfying conclusion, which in part contributes to my high score since no matter the genre or medium (manga, tv, film...)
+I'm rarely satisfied by an ending, so I have to give Sakuma massive props in that department.